JNRowe/jnrowe.github.io/README.rst

 JNRowe's user pages
 ===================

-This is the base for `my personal pages`_ on GitHub_, the only content within this repository are those things that aren't directly related to another project.
+This is the base for `my personal pages`_ on GitHub_.
+The only content you’ll find in this repository are those things that aren't directly related to another project.

 The content of this repository is licensed under the `Creative Commons Attribution-ShareAlike 4.0 license`_.